Digital Nomad Life in Hermanus, South Africa

 We asked people in Hermanus if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Hermanus, it's important to respect the diverse cultures and traditions of the local people.
 Avoid making derogatory comments or jokes about race, ethnicity, or religion, as South Africa has a complex history of racial and ethnic tensions.
 Do not assume everyone speaks English.
 While English is widely spoken, Afrikaans and Xhosa are also common languages in the area.
 Try to learn a few basic phrases in the local languages.
 Avoid discussing politics unless you are well-informed about the country's history and current events.
 South Africa's political landscape is complex and sensitive.
 Do not litter or disrespect the environment.
 Hermanus is known for its stunning natural beauty, including its famous whale-watching sites.
 It's important to respect these natural spaces.
 Avoid public displays of wealth, such as flashing expensive jewelry or gadgets, as this can attract unwanted attention and potentially make you a target for crime.
 Do not take photos of people without their permission.
 This is considered disrespectful and invasive.
 Avoid being overly loud or disruptive, especially in public places.
 South Africans generally value politeness and respect for others.
 Do not feed or approach wild animals, even if they seem harmless.
 This is not only dangerous, but it can also disrupt the animals' natural behavior.
 Avoid bargaining too aggressively in markets.
 While haggling is common, it's important to do so respectfully and not to push too hard for a lower price.
 Lastly, be aware of local customs and traditions.
-For example, it's customary to greet people with a handshake and to say "please" and "thank you" often," said one person in Hermanus.
+For example, it's customary to greet people with a handshake and to say "please" and "thank you" often," said one expat in Hermanus.

 Get Quote